 For young kids Christmas time is about wonder, magic and presents from a mysterious man in a red hat who keeps reindeers.
 For young teens, it’s about presents, time-off school and general moping about.
 Where once your little darlings cried on Santa’s lap and begged you to bring them to the North Pole, now they roll their eyes at the mere mention of him.
 The Christmas magic may be over for them but that doesn't mean you can’t add a little glitter to their terribly boring lives and have fun over the holidays.

 So how do we put the spark back into Christmas for your sulky brood?
 Here are a few suggestions:

 Although they'll never admit it, teenagers (well everyone really) thoroughly enjoy decorating the house for Christmas.
 Give them some responsibility that will keep them busy and entertained.
 Don't bark orders at them though, keep the task light and airy.
-Turn on the trashy Christmas music or get them to be the disc jockeys as you decorate.
+Turn on the trashy Christmas music and roll out the chocolates or get them to be the disc jockeys as you decorate.